 To create your UKVI account, visit Get access to your online immigration status (eVisa) - GOV.UK on the Government website and click ‘Start Now’.
 You will need a phone number, email address and one of the following:

-How to create a UK Visas and Immigration (UKVI) account and get access to your eVisa
+For step-by-step guidance, watch the video below to see how to create a UK Visas and Immigration (UKVI) account and get access to your eVisa.

 Proving your online immigration status (eVisa)

-You can log in to your UKVI account to generate a share code to verify your immigration status.
-To do so, visit View and prove your immigration status: get a share code - GOV.UK and click, ‘Start Now’.
+You can log into your UKVI account and generate a share code to prove your immigration status.
+You need to visit View and prove your immigration status: get a share code - GOV.UK and click ‘Start Now’.

 When generating a share code, select the appropriate purpose (‘Work’, ‘Rent’, or ‘Other’).
-If you are providing a share code to the university for your right to study check, select option, ‘Other’.
+If you are providing a share code to the University for your right to study check, select the option ‘Other’.
 Your share code will start with an ‘S’.

 The share code is valid for 90 days.
 After this period, you will need to generate a new share code.

-How to prove your immigration status with an eVisa
+How to view and prove your online immigration status

 Frequently Asked Questions